Road running: Impact

 As with any type of running, there is a risk of natural wear and tear on the human body due to the different movements required to run.
 The difference with road running compared to other forms is that for long periods of time, a runner will continuously be landing on a harder surface, which can lead to various overuse injuries.
 In any given year, on average 65–80 percent of runners experience some type of injury.
 In order to decrease the risk of becoming injured from impact on the road, runners can change their shoes every 300–400 miles (500–650 km).
 This is important because high mileage shoes have poor shock absorption and worn down treads which can cause pain.

 Danger

 One danger in road running, as opposed to running in any other location, is that vehicles drive by regularly at high speeds.
 Runners can take precautions to decrease this risk, including: wearing reflective gear, wearing bright colors, running only during daylight, wearing a headlight, and running on the side of the road opposite traffic.

 Costs

 Although running can seem like a very cheap activity that anyone can partake in, there are some expenses.
 Replacing running shoes every 400–500 miles (650–800 km) costs money.
 Also, road race entry fees can be expensive because they have to cover the costs incurred by the race organizer.
-The entry fee for some big city marathons can be 150 to 300 dollars.
+The entry fee for famous marathons across the world can be considerable.